MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/sdn-express.md

 ---
-title: Deploy a SDN infrastructure using SDN Express
+title: Deploy an SDN infrastructure using SDN Express
-description: Learn to deploy a SDN infrastructure using SDN Express
+description: Learn to deploy an SDN infrastructure using SDN Express
 author: v-dasis
 ms.topic: how-to
 ms.date: 12/16/2020